How to Brand a Small Business – Startup Branding Tips

 Either way, both can be appropriate depending on the clientele and brand.

-What’s universal, however, is that the tone needs to be consistent.
+What’s universal, however, is that the tone needs to be consistent when you brand a small business.

 Showing a consistent tone reinforces character aspects that customers cherish, namely genuineness, consistency and transparency, all of which they’d hope to achieve with the product or service they’re purchasing from you as well.